 Become a Patron of Ask Leo! and go ad-free!

-“Free Download!” is a common advertising headline.
-In fact, you may see it on many of the advertisements here on Ask Leo!.
+“Free download!” is one of the worst.
+It’s a common advertising headline.
+In fact, you may see it in some of the advertisements here on Ask Leo!

 But the headline “Free Download!” means nothing apart from the actual download of the file to your computer.